google/mobly/README.md

 class HelloWorldTest(base_test.BaseTestClass):

   def setup_class(self):
+    # Registering android_device controller module declares the test's
-    # Declaring that this test requires at least one Android device to work.
+    # dependency on Android device hardware.
+By default, we expect at least one
+    # object is created from this.
     self.ads = self.register_controller(android_device)
     self.dut = self.ads[0]